iron-meteor/iron-router/README.md

 ## Concepts

-Iron-router takes over generating the `body` of the page.
-You wont' need to define the `<body>` element as you would for HTML pages; rather, you define a "layout" (usually a `<template name="layout">...</template>`, which contains static elements that don't change across pages of the app, and also one or more `{{yield}}` tags, which will bring in content from other templates.
-In a layout file, the `{{yield}}` tag (technically a template helper) without any parameters is called the main yield, and it will pull in the route template specified by the `template` option.
+Iron-router takes over generating the `<body>` of the page.
+You won't need to define the `<body>` element as you would for HTML pages; rather, you define a "layout" (usually a `<template name="layout">...</template>`, which contains static elements that don't change across pages of the app, and also one or more `{{yield}}` tags (technically template helpers), which will bring in content from other templates.
+In a layout file, the `{{yield}}` tag without any parameters is called the "main yield", and it will pull in the route template specified by the `template` option of the `route()` method call.
 All these will become clearer as you'll go through the examples below.

 ## Quick Start